cybertomp-framework/cybertomp-framework.github.io/projects.md

         </div>
         <div class="card-body">
           <h5 class="card-title">FLECO Studio</h5>
-          <p class="card-text">Visual user tool designed to interact with the FLECO library and assist in multiple steps of implementing and managing holistic cybersecurity with CyberTOMP®, as well as supporting the development of cybersecurity situational awareness.</p>
+          <p class="card-text">Visual user tool designed to interact with the FLECO library and assist in implementing and managing holistic cybersecurity with CyberTOMP®, as well as developing the cyber situational awareness.</p>
         </div>
       </div>
     </a>